Roenan12/learn-nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course - Acme Dashboard

+Sample login credentials:

+- Email: user@nextmail.com
+- Password: 123456

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.